hoangthangvo/stakewars/guide.md

 from the end of September 2022.

-# How to run Validator Node for Shardnet on contabo Platform (Stake Wars: Episode III step-by-step instructions)
+# How to run Validator Node for Shardnet on Contabo Platform (Stake Wars: Episode III step-by-step instructions)